 Farmington sits at the junction of the San Juan River, the Animas River and the La Plata River, and is home to San Juan College which is an important part of the community as it offers cultural and education opportunities to residents.
-Farmington is known across New Mexico and throughout the southwest for its baseball tournaments, and is host to the Connie Mack World Series which has been played here for 50 years, and consists of teams from various regions around the United States, including from Puerto Rico.
+Farmington is known across New Mexico and throughout the southwest for its baseball tournaments, and is host to the Connie Mack World Series with teams from various regions around the United States and Puerto Rico.

 Watch this short Youtube video as presented by FarmingtonCVB